-To provide a variety of recreation facilities and parks throughout the community and within neighbourhoods that are easily accessible to residents and visitors, to support increased heath, wellness and social connections.
+To provide a variety of recreation facilities and parks throughout the community and within neighbourhoods that are easily accessible to residents and visitors, to support increased health, wellness, and social connection.

 To upgrade, maintain and construct the greenways and trail network as an integral part of community connectivity, and provide safe routes throughout the community.